Northern Norway: a trip you might not think is worth it but is

 On top of imparting an authentic expedition experience, these smaller ships also carry fewer passengers: Rembrandt only takes 33 people, Noorderlicht a cozy 20.

-This means that while you’re staring in mute amazement at the glittering Northern Norway fjord system from a much closer vantage point than most Arctic vessels can give you, you’ll also be able to partake in traditional rope-and-mast sailing with a smaller group of fellow snow lovers.
+This means that while you’re staring in amazement at the glittering Northern Norway fjord system (from a closer vantage than most vessels can offer), you’ll also be able to partake in traditional rope-and-mast sailing with a smaller group of snow lovers.

 And this means more fun divided among fewer people.